LokadithyaM/P1/Project_Journal.md

 - past reflections close and open
 - detailed past reflections
 - integration and analysis of gemini to suggest insights (this might be post poned to next increment.

+building on this i have migrated the production development into a more sleeker and better performing website itnegarting websockets for real time cocmmuncation ebtween firedns adding progress tracking gemini integeration for personalized insghts and so on.